Universidad de la Habana

 Anthropology, Art History, Economics, History, Latin American Studies, Linguistics, Literature, Natural and Physical Sciences, Philosophy, Political Economy, Political Science, Sociology, Spanish

 In this direct-enrollment program students take 12 credits directly at the Universidad de La Habana alongside local Cuban students in the departments of Artes y Letras, Filosofía e Historia, and/or Biología, plus one core course (LAST 3130) exclusively for Tulane and Rice students taught by the resident director.
+The Tulane faculty leader will be Visiting Professor Maile Speakman.
+You can learn more about here on her website.
 All courses at UH are taught in Spanish by resident faculty; UH courses are selected under the guidance of the Tulane resident director, as well as staff at the University.

 All credit taken on an approved Tulane Study Abroad Program comes back as elective credit.
 If you are planning to petition for Spanish major or minor credit, please carefully review the guidelines on the Department of Spanish and Portuguese website.